-Early Christian tradition compared the Resurrection of Jesus after three days in the tomb to Jonah's three days in the belly of the whale (Matthew 12:38-41).
+Early Christian tradition compared the time Jesus Christ spent in the tomb to Jonah's three days in the belly of the whale (Matthew 12:40).

 1 Now the word of the LORD came unto Jonah the son of Amittai, saying,